frontenddogma/rote-learning-html-css/manuscript/html.md

 * Autonomous custom elements
 * Text

-Elements that can under certain circumstances be flow content:
+Elements that can be flow content under certain circumstances:

 * `area`
 * `link`